The LeadersIn Maritime Law

 Oil spills have been known to wipe out:

 From hotel owners to wildlife conservation volunteers, no one in the community is shielded from the impact of an oil spill.
 The ocean, beach, and surrounding land suffer damage that may never fully heal.
-Oil spills destroy tourism, erode businesses, and force residents to move, which is why people have called our oil spill pollution lawyers.
+Oil spills destroy tourism, eat away at businesses, and put residents at risk of serious health issues.
+These are all reasons why people have called our oil spill pollution lawyers.

 How Oil Spills Are Cleaned Up

 In many cases, even a fast response to an oil spill cannot prevent serious damage to the ocean and marine life.
 To prevent further pollution, containment and removal of the oil can be done through skimming, filtering, or other methods.
-From there, it will need to be dispersed into small droplets, biodegraded, or allowed to pass through weathering processes.
+From there, it will need to be dispersed into small droplets, biodegraded, or passed through weathering processes.

 Long-Term Effects of Oil Spill Pollution & Inhalation

-As oil spreads, it partially evaporates but remains close to the ground where it can be inhaled due to its weight.
-When a breeze carries these fumes into populated areas on the coast, people breathe the oil fumes in, deeply embedding poisonous substances into their lungs.
+As oil spreads, it partially evaporates but, due to its weight, remains close to the ground.
+When a breeze carries these fumes into populated areas on the coast, people breathe them in, embedding poisonous substances into their lungs.

 Short-term effects are well-documented—exposure to oil fumes on the coast, both for marine workers and fishermen enlisted in clean-up efforts, resulted in nausea, dizziness, and lethargy that faded as the fumes cleared away.
+The long-term impact of oil spill pollution and inhalation is still being researched and observed.
 A 2018 study on oil spill cleanup crews found that exposure to fumes on that scale led to long-term issues with breathing, lung function, and heart health.

 Common Causes of Oil Spills